ilugc/ilugc.in/content/post/2021/call-for-speakers-monthly-meet-february-13-2021.md

 Indian Linux Users Group, Chennai [ ILUGC ] has been spreading awareness on Free/Open Source Software (F/OSS) in Chennai since January 1998.

-We usually meet on the second saturday of every month, and for the month of **Feburary**, we shall meet through IRC on **Saturday 13, 2021 at 1500 IST**.
+We usually meet on the second saturday of every month, and for the month of **February**, we shall meet through IRC on **Saturday 13, 2021 at 1500 IST**.

 *IRC Server*: chat.freenode.net \
 *Channel*: #ilugc \